alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

   // [...]
   ```

-- C++ casts should use the template-styled case syntax
+- Use the template-styled case syntax for C++ casts:

   ```C++
   int a = 100;